The Science of Music

 Practice creating a song:

-Later in music class, we'll be making songs using websites similar to this.
-Practice making a song by placing notes vertically and horizontally on the grid.
+Click on the button to the right.
+Using the website, make a short looping song by placing notes vertically and horizontally on the grid.
 Add percussion on the bottom.